 (Forthcoming) Shades of Brown: The Authorized Biography of Jane Elliott and the Blue Eyes, Browns Exercise (Projected 2023)

-(In Production) Editor: Equity in the Classroom: Essays on Curricular and Pedagogical Approaches to Empowering All Students (RCP Publishing and McFarland & Company, Inc., Two Volumes, Forthcoming 2022 and 2023)
+(In Production) Co-Editor: Equity in the Classroom: Essays on Curricular and Pedagogical Approaches to Empowering All Students (McFarland & Company, Inc., Volume 1, October 2022)

 The N-Word in Music: An American History (McFarland & Company, Inc., May 2022)